 * Narrower U.S. trade deficit should boost GDP

-* Shares of LinkedIn surge after earnings, outlook
+* Shares of LinkedIn surge on earnings, outlook

-NEW YORK, Feb 8 (Reuters) - U.S. stocks edged higher on Friday, with the benchmark S&P index hitting a five-year high, in the wake of a batch of encouraging domestic and international economic reports.
+NEW YORK, Feb 8 (Reuters) - U.S. stocks climbed on Friday, pushing the S&P 500 to a fresh five-year high and putting the Nasdaq within a hair of a 12-year intraday high, following a batch of encouraging domestic and international economic reports.

 Data showing stronger international trade in China and Germany, and a report indicating the U.S. trade deficit had narrowed in December, pointed to improving global demand.